-What is Social Value?
+What is Social Value

 At Social Value UK, we believe that social value has a huge potential to help us change the way we understand the world around us, and make decisions about where to invest resources.
-By changing the way we account for value, we believe that we will end up with a world with more equality and a more sustainable environment.
-You can join us on this journey by becoming a member.
+By changing the way we account for value, we believe that we will end up with a world with better wellbeing and more equality for all.